Strange Recipes

 French

-Wild ramps replace the parsley in a classic French gremolata, bringing sulfurous allium funk to a butter-basted chicken roulade stuffed with blanched asparagus spears.
-Morel mushrooms — nature's umami sponges — collapse into a sherry cream sauce that bridges the grassy, garlicky, and earthy notes into something that tastes like a Parisian spring forest.
-It's only mildly strange because each element is classically French, but the ramp gremolata finish is the kind of move that makes your dinner guests quietly Google what they just ate.
+Wild ramps replace the parsley in a classic French gremolata, and that one swap pulls the whole dish sideways in the best way, bringing sulfurous allium funk where you'd normally get clean herbal brightness.
+The ramp gremolata finishes a butter-basted chicken roulade stuffed with blanched asparagus, served over a morel sherry cream sauce that somehow makes grassy, garlicky, and earthy all agree with each other.
+Every element here is classically French, which is what makes your dinner guests quietly Google what they just ate.

 Ingredients